marcelbeumer/react-blueprint/README.md

 ## Concerns with current setip

 - Redux async actions need to manage their own asynchronicity and that's hard.
-When it calls `dispatch(otherAction())` it has to know if the other action is async or not to garantuee being able to return a single promise when doing server rendering.
+When an async action calls `dispatch(otherAction())` internally it has to know if the other action is async or not to garantuee being able to return a single promise when doing server rendering.
 Better would be if redux would manage resolving all dispatched actions and provide a single callback.

 ## Browser debugging